4 years after the Diablo Immortal backlash, Warcraft Arclight Rumble gets mostly neutral shrugs

 If you missed the announcement, Warcraft Arclight Rumble is effectively a Warcraft-themed take on Clash Royale.
 You and your opponent basically play tower defense against each other, sending units to take down the enemy base while defending your own stronghold.

 “Yep, it’s a mobile game,” Reddit user echolog writes.
-That’s currently the top comment on Arclight Rumble’s announcement in r/wow, and it pretty much sets the tone for the community’s responses to the game across the board.
+That’s currently the top comment on Arclight Rumble’s announcement in the World of Warcraft subreddit, and it pretty much sets the tone for the community’s responses to the game across the board.

 “I am clearly not the target audience for this,” user Rambo_One2 also writes on Reddit, “but I'll probably give it a download and try it out.”